Roman-Sarchuk/IPPT-labs/README.md

 # IPPT-labs
-Laboratory work performed at the Institute of Entrepreneurship and Advanced Technologies
+Laboratory work performed at the Institute of Enterprise and Advanced Technologies